 Manuscripts that describe studies on humans must indicate that the study was approved by an institutional review committee and that all participants gave informed consent.
+Information regarding approval of an institutional review board and obtaining informed consent should be mentioned in the Method section.
 If not, the authors should state the appropriate reasons, and the Editorial Committee will decide the relevance.
 Manuscripts involving animals must indicate that the study was approved by an institutional animal care and use committee.

 All sources of funding and financial or material support should be clearly identified in an acknowledgement.
 All authors are also required to report potential conflicts of interest, including funding and specific financial interests relevant to the subject of their manuscript in an acknowledgement.

 All manuscripts must contain the following sections under the heading 'Declarations':

 Conflict of Interest

 Consent for publication